 3. ChatGPT (OpenAI)

-Pat's take: I use Claude more, but ChatGPT has its place.
-The conversational interface is great for brainstorming — I'll bounce ideas off both to see which direction is stronger.
-It's less reliable for complex multi-step instructions, but for "give me 10 angle ideas for a hojicha video," it's perfectly fine.
-If you can only afford one paid subscription and aren't building agents, ChatGPT Plus is solid.
+Pat’s take: I use Claude more, but ChatGPT has its place.
+The conversational interface is great for brainstorming — I’ll bounce ideas off both to see which direction is stronger.
+It’s less reliable for complex multi-step instructions, but for quick ideation it’s perfectly fine.
+If you can only afford one paid subscription and aren’t building agents, ChatGPT Plus is solid — but for an operator running real workflows, the reasoning model plus a local model is the better spend.

 Rating: 3.5/5